uliw/esbmtk/docs/manual/manual-1.rst

     F_b = 0.01  # About 1% of the exported P is buried in the deep ocean
     thc = "20*Sv"  # Thermohaline circulation in Sverdrup

-To set up the model geometry, we first use the :py:class:`esbmtk.esbmtk.Source()` and :py:class:`esbmtk.esbmtk.Species()` classes to create a source for the weathering flux, a sink for the burial flux, and instances of the surface and deep ocean boxes.
+To set up the model geometry, we first use the :py:class:`esbmtk.base_classes.Source()` and :py:class:`esbmtk.base_classes.Species()` classes to create a source for the weathering flux, a sink for the burial flux, and instances of the surface and deep ocean boxes.
 Since we loaded the element definitions for phosphor in the model definition above, we can directly refer to the "PO4" species in the reservoir definition.

 .. code:: ipython
     :name: p5